Busemann and MCP: Topological regularity without geodesic completeness

 \subsection{General case (possibly collapsing)}

-In this subsection, we prove general results for locally Busemann spaces satisfying the local MCP condition (possibly collapsed), \textit{assuming the existence of a manifold point}.
+In this subsection, we prove general results for locally Busemann spaces satisfying the local MCP condition, \textit{assuming the existence of a manifold point (but without assuming the non-collapsing condition)}.
 We first establish the convexity of the set of manifolds points (Theorem \ref{thm:conv}).
 We then show the equivalence of several different notions of inner points (Theorem \ref{thm:inner}).
 Finally, we observe that the set of non-manifolds points is indeed the manifold boundary (Corollary \ref{cor:bdry}).
-Note that in this subsection, we never assume the non-collapsing condition.
+These are Busemann+MCP versions of the results of Kapovitch--Kell--Ketterer \cite[Sections 3--4]{KKK22} for CAT+CD spaces.
+However, the proofs are somewhat different, and in particular, the existence of a manifold point in \cite[Theorem 3.15]{KKK22} is not shown in this subsection.

 Before we get into the above discussion, we show the following basic proposition generalizing part of Theorem \ref{thm:main}.

 \begin{prop} Let $X$ be a locally Busemann space satisfying local {\rm MCP($K,N$)} for some measure, where $K\le0$ and $N\ge 1$.
 If $X$ contains an $n$-manifold point, then $n\le N$. \end{prop}